7 common things that can happen to your vagina after giving birth

-Postpartum problems in the downstairs department are pretty common after a natural birth, so how come no one really talks about them?
-From swelling to scar tissue, piles to painful perineums, Rebecca Howard Dennis reveals what you can expect from your lady bits after labour.
+Postpartum problems in the downstairs department are pretty common after a natural birth, so how comes no one really talks about them?
+From swelling to scar tissue, piles to painful perineums, we reveal what really happens to your vagina after birth.

 ‘Most women anticipate bleeding, but it can be pretty heavy after delivery and some are surprised by that,’ explains Dr Shannon Clark, associate professor in the Division of Maternal-Foetal Medicine at the University of Texas.
 Known as lochia, this post-birth discharge is a mixture of blood, mucus and uterine tissue.
 The amount differs from woman to woman and can last anywhere from two to six weeks.